-Nelson Pade's shop is a family company from USA that have been designing and researching Aquaponics systems for nearly 25 years.
+Nelson Pade's shop is a family company from USA that have been designing and researching aquaponics systems for nearly 25 years.
 They launched their online shop in 2005 and they are still expanding.
 The shop does not ship their products outside of the USA.
-The smallest and cheapest product is an Aquaponic system for use at home or school [Figure 5] priced around 3000 dollars .
+[19]